davidgundry/MathsForCS/_course/inferential-statistics/hypothesis-testing.md

 ## Summary

 In this section we have learned about hypothesis testing.
-Once you've completed the questions, you can move on to the next section, where we will look at a statistical test called the [Chi-Square test](../chi-square/).
+Once you've completed the questions, you can move on to the next section, where we will look at [z scores](../z-scores/).